China–Gabon relations: Economic relations

+In terms of investment, China has become one of Gabon's largest sources of investment, along with France, Morocco and other countries.
 From 2000 to 2011, there are approximately 25 Chinese official development finance projects identified in Gabon through various media reports.
 These projects range from extending a concessionary loan of $83.1 million to fund the Grand Poubara Dam in 2008, to the construction of the Stade de l’Amitié, also known as the ‘friendship stadium'.
+As of the end of 2021, China's direct investment in Gabon reached US$218 million, with investment areas mainly in traditional industries such as oil extraction and manganese ore exploration and development.
+Chinese companies manage half of Gabon's logging areas.